captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
 I’m happy to give you a ride.
 Let me move these groceries.
 Get in.

+---

 So, Mark.
 How’s your summer?
 You got a job?

 ---

 ## MARK:
-Yeah, working in the stockroom at Cosgrove’s.
+Yeah, I'm working in the stockroom at Cosgrove’s.

 ---